 Promote Facebook posts to custom and lookalike audiences

-Comparing Facebook’s native tools to Revealbot, Facebook’s post boosting tool doesn’t allow you to boost posts to custom audiences as shown earlier in the article.
+Comparing Facebook’s native tools to Revealbot, Facebook’s post boosting tool doesn’t allow you to promote posts to custom audiences as shown earlier in the article.
 With Revealbot, you can!

 Here’s an example in the auto post boosting settings where I’ve selected to target a lookalike audience.
 With Revealbot, all the same audience options you have in a traditional ad campaign are available for targeting in auto post boosting.